I had a dream I was a man with seamless properties and

 there they are, my son and daughter waving last goodbyes and crying, fading

 in the wind, in the coming morning mist.
 My wife kisses me awake,

-and I scream, kick the sheets, reaching out my hand to save them, but they’re
+and I scream, kick back the sheets, reaching out my hand to save them, but they’re

 and I’m sitting there, sweating, shivering, in bed before dawn,

 in the wake of a broken dream, calling after them,

 trying to remember how it happened so I can tell